dabeaz-course/practical-python/Notes/01_Introduction/03_Numbers.md

     print('d is False')
 ```

-*Don't write code like that.
+*But, don't write code like that.
 It would be odd.*

 ### Integers (int)